christiandudel/dtms/README.md

 The arguments `transient` and `absorbing` take the names of the transient and absorbing states, respectively, which are specified as character vectors.
-In this case, there are two transient states called `A` and `B`, and one absorbing state called `X`.
+In example above, there are two transient states called `A` and `B`, and one absorbing state called `X`.
 Each model needs at least one transient state and one absorbing state.
 The argument `timescale` takes the values of the timescale which are specified with a numeric vector.
 In this example, the time scale starts at 0 and stops at 19, with a step length of 1.
-The step length has to be consistent along the timescale.
-For instance, a timescale with values 0, 1, 2, 4, 5, 7 is not allowed.
-However, the step length does not need to equal 1; e.g., 0, 2, 4, 6, … would be fine.
-Moreover, using the argument `timestep`, several values for the step length can be specified.
+The step length does not need to equal 1;
+e.g., 0, 2, 4, 6, … would be fine.
+Moreover, using the argument
+`timestep`, several values for the step length can be specified.

 The separator is a character string used to construct what we call long state names.
 Its default is `_`.
 Long state names consist of a